 The majority of deregulated factors (166 of 216) in G2, however, were less abundant in FKBP35KO compared to the FKBP35WT control cells.
 Very prominently, 20 of the top 50 hit molecules are ribosomal proteins that, on average, show a two-fold reduction (2.0 +/- 0.4 s.d.) in FKBP35KO parasites (Table S1).
 It is therefore not surprising that PANTHER identified the knock-out of PfFKBP35 to mainly affect ribosome-related processes, such as “cytoplasmic translation”, “ribosome assembly”, and “ribosomal large subunit biogenesis” (Fig. 2D) (37).

-To assess if the reduced levels of ribosomal proteins result in lower protein translation rates, we employed the “surface sensing of translation” (SUnSET) technique.
-SUnSET is based on incorporation of the tyrosyl-tRNA analogue puromycin into nascent peptide chains and thereby allows monitoring newly synthesized proteins (40).
-As expected, we found that FKBP35KO trophozoites in G2 (24-30 hpi) showed reduced translation rates compared to the FKBP35WT control population (Fig. 2E).
-Further, protein synthesis was not affected in parasites of the parental line NF54/DiCre following DiCre activation using rapamycin (S2E), demonstrating that translation is impaired in response to knocking out PfFKBP35.
+To assess if the reduced levels of ribosomal proteins result in lower protein synthesis rates, we employed the “surface sensing of translation” (SUnSET) technique.
+SUnSET is based on incorporation of the tyrosyl-tRNA analogue puromycin into nascent peptide chains and thereby allows monitoring newly synthesized proteins (41).
+As expected, we found that FKBP35KO trophozoites in G2 (24-30 hpi) showed reduced translation rates compared to the FKBP35WT control population (Fig. 2E), while protein synthesis was not affected under control conditions (rapamycin-induced DiCre activation in the NF54/DiCre parental line (Fig. S2E)).

 Taken together, these results indicate that, under knock-out conditions, PfFKBP35 levels become limiting for ribosome maturation late during schizogony of G1, without having immediate effects on the steady-state levels of mature ribosomes.
 The knock-out of PfFKBP35 is thus phenotypically silent in G1.
-In absence of a continuous supply of mature ribosomes under FKBP35KO conditions, however, FKBP35KO parasites fail at synthesizing protein at levels that would support normal parasite development in the next generation (G2).
+In absence of a continuous supply of mature ribosomes under FKBP35KO conditions, however, FKBP35KO parasites fail at maintaining translation at a level that would support normal parasite development in the next generation (G2).

 2.3 The knock-out of PfFKBP35 is transcriptionally silent

 Considering the proposed direct interaction between FK506 and FKBP35 in P. falciparum, we expected that FKBP35KO parasites show altered sensitivity to the drug.
-Consistent with published data, FK506 killed FKBP35WT cells with an IC50 of 1942 nM (+/−193 nM s.d.) when administered at 0-6 hpi (Fig. 4A).
-Surprisingly however, and despite the prominent depletion of the protein under knock-out conditions, FKBP35KO and FKBP35WT parasites were equally sensitive to FK506 (IC50 = 1741 +/− 187) (Fig. 4A).
-Similarly, neither the efficient knock-down of PfFKBP35 in NF54/iKD-FKBP35 parasites (compare Fig. S1C), nor its over-expression (OE) in NF54/iOE-FKBP35 cells (Fig. S4A-C), resulted in the expected sensitivity change to FK506 treatment (Fig. 4B).
-In addition to this apparent independence of the drug to varying PfFKBP35 levels, and in agreement with earlier studies (32445), FK506 unfolds its antimalarial activity fairly quickly, i.e. within the same cycle after treatment.
-Standing in stark contrast to the delayed death phenotype of FKBP35KO parasites (compare Fig. 1E-G), this immediate activity on parasite survival substantiates the notion that FK506 must target essential parasite factors other than PfFKBP35.
+Consistent with published data, FK506 killed FKBP35WT cells with an IC50 of 1942 nM (+/-193 nM s.d.) when administered at 4-10 hpi (Fig. 4F).
+Surprisingly however, and despite the prominent depletion of the protein under knock-out conditions, FKBP35KO and FKBP35WT parasites were equally sensitive to FK506 (IC50 = 1741 nM +/- 187 s.d.)
+(Fig. 4F).
+Similarly, neither the efficient knock-down of PfFKBP35 in NF54/iKD-FKBP35 parasites (compare Fig. S1C), nor its over-expression (OE) in NF54/iOE-FKBP35 cells (Fig. S4A-C), resulted in the expected sensitivity change to FK506 treatment (Fig. 4G).
+In addition to this apparent independence of the drug to varying PfFKBP35 levels, and in agreement with earlier studies (3, 24, 49), FK506 unfolds its antimalarial activity within the same cycle after treatment.
+Standing in stark contrast to the delayed death-like phenotype of FKBP35KO parasites (compare Fig. 1E-G), this immediate activity on parasite survival substantiates the notion that FK506 must target essential parasite factors other than PfFKBP35.